binkley/kotlin-rational/README.md

 ### GCD vs LCM

-There are several places that might use LCM (eg, dividing rationals).
+There are several places that might use LCM (_eg_, dividing rationals).
 This code relies on the factory constructor (`Rational.new`) to use GCM for reducing rationals to simplest form.